phil-lavin/libfprint-java/README.md

 Verifying
 ---------

-java -cp '.:JlibFprint.jar' FingerPrint verify
+java -cp '.:JlibFprint.jar' FingerPrint verify [debug]

 On verification, the programme will tell you whose print was just scanned.

+Debug mode is activated by adding a second parameter - the value is irrelevant.

 Installing
 ==========